 It’s warm, hearty and delicious.
 As well as being a meal, it’s also an experience.
 There are many restaurants dedicated to this dish in Japan.

-Tip: Like a lot of things, you have to be careful about the ingredients in the broth- got to make sure there is no fish stock or meat in it.
+Tip: Like a lot of things, you have to be careful about the ingredients in the broth- you have to make sure there is no fish stock or meat in it.

 Vegan Options: